 The first is to hire a developer who can implement it into your existing website.
 This will require a hefty upfront cost but will greatly improve your patient’s experience.

-Secondly, third party services such as Microsoft HealthVault or Intuit Health can be used.
-These are stand alone platforms that can also merge with existing medical systems.
+Secondly, third-party services such as Microsoft HealthVault or Intuit Health can be used.
+These are stand-alone platforms that can also merge with existing medical systems.

 A portal will increase both the efficiency and productivity of a healthcare business.
 Patients will be able to request prescription refills, pay bills, and schedule appointment.
-Benefits like these are both convenient for them and the institution itself.
+Benefits like these are convenient for both them and the institution itself.

-Virtual reality is an emerging technology which shows potential if paired with an online portal.
+Virtual reality is an emerging technology that shows potential if paired with an online portal.
 Visits done through the internet would only require a webcam and microphone.
 This would save time and money for both parties.